Today, I have something really incredible to share…

 42. Wound Gauze Roll

-It’s light and takes up very little pack space.
+It’s light and takes up very little space.

 43. Surgical Tape

-This stuff is made to keep gauze, pads, and bandages in place even when you’re on the move.
+This stuff is made to keep gauze, pads, and bandages in place while on the move.

 44. Band-Aids / Mole Skin Pads